 Do you plan to "retire in place" and stay in your current area, or are you interested in retiring in a different state?
 In either case, you may want to consult an annual study by WalletHub if retirement is imminent.

 The study ranked all 50 states using 41 statistical metrics that were weighted and grouped into three major categories important to retirees: affordability, quality of life, and healthcare.
 You may be surprised at some of the states in both the best and worst categories.
 Let's start with the top five.

 1. Florida – You knew it had to be high on the list, didn't you?
 In terms of affordability, Florida came second, dropping from last year's first place and replaced by Alabama as the most affordable state.
-Florida also placed fifth in terms of quality of life, overcoming its 27th-ranked healthcare rating.
+Florida also placed fifth in terms of quality of life, overcoming its 26th-ranked healthcare rating.

-3. New Hampshire – Not typically thought of as a retirement destination, New Hampshire has decent rankings across the board (ninth in healthcare, third in quality of life and 25th in affordability).
+3. New Hampshire – Not typically thought of as a retirement destination, New Hampshire has decent rankings across the board (sixth in healthcare, fourth in quality of life and 27th in affordability).

 The next five desirable retirement states are, in order, Delaware, Virginia (losing its fifth-place ranking from 2019), Wisconsin, Idaho, and Iowa.
-Minnesota missed the top five despite having number one rankings in both quality of life and healthcare, due to a dismal affordability ranking (46th), coming in sixteenth place overall.
+Minnesota missed the top ten despite having number one rankings in both quality of life and healthcare, due to a dismal affordability ranking (46th), coming in sixteenth place overall.
 Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.

 What about the five states with the worst rankings?
 In descending order, they are:

-49. Rhode Island – Healthcare dropped seven places to 25th from last year's ranking, while quality of life and affordability are poor at 43rd and 46th place, respectively.
+48. Rhode Island – Healthcare dropped seven places to 25th from last year's ranking, while quality of life and affordability remain poor at 38th and 47th place, respectively.

-50. Kentucky – Kentucky ranks 48th in quality of life, 47th in healthcare and only 32nd in affordability, earning the Bluegrass State WalletHub's least desirable retirement state ranking for the third year in a row.
+50. Kentucky – Kentucky ranks 48th in healthcare, 46th in quality of life and only 32nd in affordability, earning the Bluegrass State WalletHub's least desirable retirement state ranking for the third year in a row.